AkshadGawde/AkshadGawde/README.md

 # About Me

-🔭 Full Stack developer diving deep into ReactJs, NextJs, Node, Express, Resfull API, React-Native, Flutter, MongoDB, Docker, Firebase, AWS, SAP - ABAP - S/4HANA
+🔭 Full Stack developer diving deep into ReactJs, NextJs, Node, Express, Resfull API, React-Native, Flutter, MongoDB, Docker, Firebase, AWS, SAP - ABAP - S/4HANA.

-🌱 Constantly learning and improving skills for crafting seamless full stack websites and applications
+🌱 Constantly learning and improving skills for crafting seamless full stack websites and applications.

-👯 Passionate about collaborating on AI projects to innovate and solve problems
+👯 Passionate about collaborating on AI projects to innovate and solve problems.

-💬 Tech enthusiast open for discussing the latest tech and science advancements
+💬 Tech enthusiast open for discussing the latest tech and science advancements.

-📫 Reach me at gawdeakshad@gmail.com for collaborations and tech discussions
+📫 Reach me at gawdeakshad@gmail.com for collaborations and tech discussions.

-🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation
+🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation.